Skip to main content

 How will I know if I need to hire other contractors like a copywriter, content strategist, photographer, or videographer?

 These needs will become clear during our planning and discovery phase in which we take inventory of the assets you already have.
-We always recommend hiring a content strategist and/or copywriter, whether through Mangrove or a professional in your network, as creating content tends to be the most challenging phase for clients to navigate on their own.
+We always recommend hiring a content strategist and/or copywriter, whether as part of your project through Mangrove or a professional in your network, as creating content tends to be the most challenging phase for clients to navigate on their own.
 Photographers or videographers might be necessary if you do not have many high-quality brand assets and need more specific visuals than what you can obtain from stock images and videos.

 What do I need to provide in terms of content and assets?
 How do I share content with Mangrove?
 Can I still make content changes after I share content files with Mangrove?